 This will be a benefit to traffic flow as currently around 77,000 vehicles each day use the A13 between the A128 (Orsett Cock roundabout) and the A1014 (The Manorway, Stanford-le-Hope).

 Funding and partners

-The overall project will cost around £79 million, of which DP World London Gateway will contribute about £10 million.
-The rest will come from government funding, directed through the South East Local Enterprise Partnership (SELEP).
+The overall project costs are estimated to be between £115 million and £120 million, of which DP World London Gateway will contribute about £10 million.
+Government funding will be directed through the South East Local Enterprise Partnership (SELEP).

 Thurrock Council is the highway authority for this section of the A13, which means we are responsible for managing the project to widen it.
 We are working in partnership with: